-Excessive reverberation time, which can be calculated, can lead to poor speech intelligibility.
+Excessive reverberation time -which can be calculated- can lead to poor speech intelligibility.

-Architectural acoustics can be about achieving good speech intelligibility in a theatre, restaurant or railway station, enhancing the quality of music in a concert hall or recording studio, or suppressing noise to make offices and homes more productive and pleasant places to work and live in.
+Architectural acoustics can be about achieving good speech intelligibility in a theater, restaurant or railway station, enhancing the quality of music in a concert hall or recording studio, or suppressing noise to make offices and homes more productive and pleasant places to work and live in.

 Interior building surfaces can be constructed of many different materials and finishes.
 Ideal acoustical panels are those without a face or finish material that interferes with the acoustical infill or substrate.
-Fabric covered panels are one way to heighten acoustical absorption.
-Perforated metal also shows sound absorbing qualities.
-Finish material is used to cover over the acoustical substrate.
+Fabric covered panels are also a way to heighten acoustical absorption.
+Perforated metal has also shown sound absorbing qualities.
+Finish material is used to cover the acoustical substrate.
 Mineral fiber board, or Micore, is a commonly used acoustical substrate.
 Finish materials often consist of fabric, wood or acoustical tile.
 Fabric can be wrapped around substrates to create what is referred to as a “pre-fabricated panel” and often provides good noise absorption if laid onto a wall and ceiling.